-5.1 Faculty members subject to PTR are evaluated on the basis of the expectations specified in their Statements of Mutual Expectations (SMEs).
+5.1 Faculty members subject to PTR are evaluated on the basis of the expectations specified in their Statement of Faculty Responsibilities (SMEs).

 5.2 For each realm of responsibility specified in the faculty member’s SME, the PTRC and the Department Head determine whether the faculty member meets expectations, does not meet expectations, or exceeds expectations relative to the percentage of the faculty member’s workload that the SME assigns to that realm of responsibility.
 Based on these assessments, the PTRC and the Department Head will also make an overall determination of whether the faculty member’s performance meets expectations, does not meet expectations, or exceeds expectations.
 The determinations of the PTRC will be based on a simple majority vote.